ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 ### Alternative Method of Running Scripts Locally
 * To compile the script before running: **chmod +x *SCRIPTNAME*.sh**
 * To run a compiled trimming script: **./*SCRIPTNAME*.sh** **INPUT_1 ...
 INPUT_N**

-### Script Naming Format
-Each script is named by the action and the primary software needed to perform the action.

 ## Workflow Summary ##
 1. Quality control check a sample with [FastQC][2] to identify the correct adapter library encoding of illumina pipeline used and corresponding phred.